 Students apply online, and follow up with additional credentials that support the application.
 Those credentials include:

-Tufts Summer Study starts on Tuesday July 2, 2013 and ends on Friday, August 9, 2013.
+Tufts Summer Study starts on Tuesday July 5, 2016 and ends on Friday, August 12, 2016.

 What are the costs?

 Financial assistance to help families meet the cost of attendance is available to applicants who document financial need.
 Financial aid is limited, so we encourage students and families to apply early for fullest consideration.

-To apply, submit a Financial Aid Application along with a copy of your family’s 2012 IRS 1040 form to Tufts Summer Study.
+To apply, submit a Financial Aid Application along with a copy of your family’s 2015 IRS 1040 form to Tufts Summer Study.
 Your information will be held confidentially, and will be returned to you (if you ask) or destroyed.

 Tufts university invoices tuition electronically through Tufts eBill.
 Students and all other invited viewers will receive an email notice from "TuftsEbillViewfirstname.lastname@example.org" that a tuition eBill has been posted to the Tufts eBill website.
 On receipt of this notice, it is important that the Tufts eBill be viewed and dealt with promptly.
 If, within two weeks prior to your study at Tufts, you have not received the emails described above, or received a bill, it is your responsibility to contact Tufts Student Services (617-627-2000 or email@example.com).